Quito, Ecuador

 Spanish Courses

-*Students are required to enroll in at least one Spanish class.
-After initial placement testing, students are placed in classes that will correspond to their level of proficiency.
-Courses will introduce the students to the sounds and structure of the Spanish language through listening, speaking, reading, and writing.
+*You are required to enroll in at least one Spanish class.
+During onboarding, there will be an initial placement testing where you are placed in classes that will correspond to your level of proficiency.
+Courses will introduce you to the sounds and structure of the Spanish language through listening, speaking, reading, and writing.
 Courses will provide the basis to understand and communicate Spanish effectively.

 Immerse yourself in the Spanish language by living with host families for the full duration of the program and taking 12-18 credits of upper-division Spanish courses.